nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario when a user enter `patient list` as a command.

-1. The user enters the command in the `UI component`
+1. The user enters the command in the `UI component`.
-2. It will be passed to the `Logic component`
+2. It will be passed to the `Logic component`.
 3. `PatientParser` will invoke `ListCommandParser`, which will create `ListCommand` directly as they do not use any args.
 4. When `ListCommand#execute` is called, `model#updateFilteredPatientList` will be called to update the list with the `PREDICATE_SHOW_ALL_PATIENTS` to display all Patients.